 Egypt is on the up in 2020.
 After a tumultuous decade of political revolution and violence that kept tourists at bay, the country is once again considered safe to explore.
 Ready to capitalize on this newfound stability, the long-awaited Grand Egyptian Museum is set to finally open its doors this year.
 But that’s not the only reason why you should take the time to explore this fascinating country!
 From the ancient tombs and pyramids to the mesmerizing coral reefs of the red sea in Sharm El Sheikh, this country offers everything from history and culture to R&R on the beach.
+Consider investing in a 14 day Egypt tour to make the most of your travels and ensure you soak up all the sites to the most iconic ancient sites.
 Get it on the bucket list, before the secret is out!

 Before we get started, is Egypt safe to travel to?

 Yes, the country is now considered safe to visit.
 In 2019 the British government lifted a ban on direct flights to the tourist region of Sharm El Sheik after a plane traveling to Russia was bombed in 2015.
 The country has made significant improvements in airport security and safety and the threat of extremist violence is considered low in many of the tourist areas and there are no warnings regarding travel there from the British Foreign office.
 There are still certain regions travel is not advisable, but as a tourist, it is rare you will travel here.
 These areas include North Sinai, South Sinai (except Sharm El Sheik) and the area west of the Nile Valley and Delta Regions.
 If you are concerned about safety when traveling to Egypt always refer to your government’s travel advice and do not stray away from the tourist areas.